n/a (full-time) / n/a (part-time) / 2 years (PgDip); 3 years (MSc); 1 year (PgCert) (distance / e-Learning)

 Course Description - PgDip Stage

 The Postgraduate Diploma in Diabetes is a 2-year, part-time, distance learning course which provides high quality diabetes education to healthcare professionals.
 Although predominantly an online course, we also offer an inclusive 2-day introductory lecture series at the beginning of each year, complete with internationally acclaimed guest speakers.
 This has been designed to give you a more holistic understanding of the topics and the course, as well as an opportunity to meet your fellow students and expert faculty.
-Our introductory lectures will be held in Cardiff, Dubai and Chennai, subject to confirmation.
+Our introductory lectures are usually held in Cardiff, Dubai and India, dates and exact locations are subject to confirmation.

 The Diploma consists of 6 modules, each lasting 10 weeks, to include 3 core modules and a selection of 3 out of the 9 optional modules (subject to validation).
 Full module lists can be found under Course Structure below.